The Golden Age of Fake News

 Getting Into The Trade

 The most recent IMIC featured a panel discussion with Brent Cook, Ivan Bebek, E.B.
 Tucker and Kitco's Daniela Cambone.
 It would be hard to think of four people that are in a better position to make solid calls on the future of precious metals, and they dove into some of the issues that metals investors face today.

 In addition to wondering how record high deficits in the USA might affect the gold market, investors have to be very aware of how mining companies present their exploration data.
-During the discussion Brent Cook uses a real world example of how mining companies can spin uneconomic exploration results to make a drill hole look much better then it really is, a practice which is right on the edge of dishonest.
+During the discussion, Brent Cook uses a real-world example of how mining companies can spin uneconomic exploration results to make a drill hole look much better than it really is, a practice which is right on the edge of dishonesty.